Last Updated on by

 Despite the weird setting the evening was fun and for €12 I say give it a go if you’re prepared for a surreal Euro trash type club experience and staying at Jimmy Jumps House in Vilnius Old Town.

-The locals are friendly which really left a memorable impression of Lithuania with me – the people of Lithuania are filled with an immense sense of pride about their identity and independence we learnt this especially during the Vilnius free walking tour.
-This is not specific to Lithuania we found all the Baltic states to be especially patriotic countries.
+The locals are friendly which really left a memorable impression of Lithuania with me – the people of Lithuania are filled with an immense sense of pride about their identity and independence we learnt this especially during the Vilnius free walking tour. .

 The country of Lithuania is small but safe.
 Travelling around is relatively simple and although there are no trains that currently run through the Baltic Countries there will be in the future making this little pocket of culture even more accessible to travellers.